btholt/complete-intro-to-databases/lessons/mongodb-ops.md

 ## Managed Cloud Version

-In all honesty, as a developer, it's much easier to just use a managed cloud service like [MongoDB Atlas][atlas], [Microsoft Azure Cosmos DB][cosmos], or [Amazon Web Services DocumentDB][documentdb].
+In all honesty, as a developer, it's much easier to just use a managed cloud service like [MongoDB Atlas][atlas], [Microsoft Azure Cosmos DB][cosmosdb], or [Amazon Web Services DocumentDB][documentdb].
 These services will manage literally everything for you so you can just focus on writing your app.
 It's what I do every time I go run a production database.

 [documentdb]: https://aws.amazon.com/documentdb/
 [cosmosdb]: https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction